 After watching each BE SAFE movie scene, police officers will help the young people learn and practice four life-saving skills: 1) Stay where you are when you meet the police, 2) Do what the police tell you to do, 3) Show your empty hands to the police, 4) Don’t touch an officer or their equipment.

 Even when the police are trained or know that someone has a disability, things can still go wrong if the person with a disability is unprepared for a police encounter.
 Their first instinctive reaction might be a “fight or flight” response, especially if the person is unfamiliar with the police or their procedures.
 This event will help teens and adults with Autism, and related conditions, become prepared for all different kinds of police encounters, ranging from asking for help, to being detained as a suspect.
-Officers will have the chance to interact with special needs individuals in the communities they serve.
+Officers will have the chance to interact with disabled individuals in the communities they serve.

 This event is an opportunity to see local officers at their best and witness relationships being built that bridge the gap between police and the Autism community.
 The BE SAFE event is positive, uplifting, and has the potential to save lives.
 It is a worthwhile opportunity to shine the light on people coming together to promote the safety of some of our most vulnerable citizens.